-Aurora Police Chief Kristen Ziman told USA Today that “Martin had six prior arrests, including one in 2008 for a domestic matter and one in 2017 for disorderly conduct and criminal damage to property.”
-In both cases, Martin violated several restraining orders — stalking, harassing and threatening the women involved.
+Aurora Police Chief Kristen Ziman told USA Today that “[the shooter] had six prior arrests, including one in 2008 for a domestic matter and one in 2017 for disorderly conduct and criminal damage to property.”
+In both cases, he violated several restraining orders — stalking, harassing and threatening the women involved.
 [Emphasis ours]

 Background Checks: No Magic Wand

-Ziman said that Martin underwent a background check in January of 2014 and was issued an Illinois FOID.
+Ziman said that the shooter underwent a background check in January of 2014 and was issued an Illinois FOID.
 This allowed him to purchase the Smith & Wesson handgun from a local dealer on March 11, 2014.

-Five days later, when Martin applied for a concealed carry permit — which requires a more extensive background check — Ziman told USA Today, “[Martin’s] fingerprints turned up a felony conviction in Mississippi in 1995.
+Five days later, when he applied for a concealed carry permit — which requires a more extensive background check — Ziman told USA Today, “[the shooter’s] fingerprints turned up a felony conviction in Mississippi in 1995.
 At that point, his carry permit was revoked.”
 Chief Ziman also admitted that “this conviction would not have shown up on a criminal background check conducted for a FOID card.”

-Note also that even after finding out that Martin was a convicted violent felon, which prohibits him from even possessing a firearm, there apparently was no law enforcement follow-up to confiscate the gun.
+Note also that even after finding out that the man was a convicted violent felon, which prohibits him from even possessing a firearm, there apparently was no law enforcement follow-up to confiscate the gun.

 Another Gun-Free Zone